 Despite this, Watchtower concluded that Christmas is an important and acceptable celebration.

 "Even though Christmas is not the real anniversary of our Lord's birth, but more properly the annunciation day or the date of his human begetting (Luke 1:28), nevertheless, since the celebration of our Lord's birth is not a matter of divine appointment or injunction, but merely a tribute of respect to him, it is not necessary for us to quibble particularly about the date.
 We may as well join with the civilized world in celebrating the grand event on the day which the majority celebrate - "Christmas day.""
 Zion's Watch Tower 1904 Dec 1 p.364

-In 1940 the following experience shows birthdays were still considered appropriate;
+In reality, birthdays continued being celebrated until 1951.
+In 1940, the following experience shows birthdays were still considered appropriate.

 "Pardon me for intruding on your precious time, but I just can't help letting you know how much I appreciate the phonograph which came to me on the morning after the 8th, which was my 80th birthday.
 It was indeed a birthday gift from Jehovah, to be used in proclaiming his name.
 May grace and strength be given me to do with my might what my hands find to do."
 Watchtower 1940 Jan 1 p.16